imodeljs/frontend-sample-showcase/src/frontend-samples/marker-pin-sample/walkthru.md

 This sample implements a [View Decorator](https://www.itwinjs.org/learning/frontend/viewdecorations/) to draw [Markers](https://www.itwinjs.org/learning/frontend/markers/) which are used to call the user's attention to a particular point in space.

 The `setupDecorator` is called as the sample is initializing.
-It is provided an array of MarkerData //NEEDSWORK link to MARKERDATA which supplies the location and title for each marker.
+It is provided an array of [MarkerData](/?step=MARKERDATA) which supplies the location and title for each marker.
 The method initializes the decorator object with the supplied marker data.

 [_metadata_:annotation]:- "SETUPDECORATOR"

+# MarkerData

+[_metadata_:annotation]:- "MARKERDATA"
+[_metadata_:minor]:- "true"

 # Add Decorator